kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 the projects item card has a required items [] when non are present and instead it should be none. sam is for knowledge

 some hero classes and features grant skills. those skills may have been picked in another choice nod earlier. if there is such an occurence the logic should accomudate.

+on my phone some elements do not update on time
 ### unnecessary changes

 add a gold/silver/copper to the wealth stat and make it have both.